nextcloud/recognize/README.md

 > Image recognition for Nextcloud

 This app goes through your photo collection and adds fitting tags, automatically categorizing your photos.
 Tagging works via Nextcloud's Collaborative Tags.
+You can view your tagged photos with the photos app, as seen in the screenshot above.

 ### Accuracy
 The app has been calibrated to make as few false positives as possible, but currently only recognizes about 50% of testing images.